Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 What Are Insurable Earnings?

-• deduct EI premiums from all insurable earnings you pay to employees and
+• Deduct EI premiums from all insurable earnings you pay to employees and

-• remit those premiums regularly to the Canada Revenue Agency (CRA)
+• Remit those premiums regularly to the Canada Revenue Agency (CRA)

 When Must You Issue a Record of Employment